shoosh7/shinyhunt-atlas/README.md

 ## Credits

 Data, method research, and rankings by **Shoosh**.
 Shiny sprites served from pokejungle.net.
+Website created with heavy help from Claude.